geom3trik/tuix-book/src/quick_start/setting_window_properties.md

 }
 ```

 Using the builder pattern, setting window properties can be chained together.
-Let's restrict the size of the window to just 400 by 100.
+Let's change the size of the window to just 400 by 100.
 We don't need all that space for a simple counter:

 ```rust
 extern crate tuix;